OstermD/EAIK/README.md

   <img src="Images/Poster_Method.png"/>
 </figure>

-If you require a vast amount of IK problems to be computed at once, we also implement a multithreaded batched version that allows you to make full use of your processor
+If you require a vast amount of IK problems to be computed at once, we also implement a multithreaded batched version that allows you to make full use of your processor.

 ## Installation
 ## Dependencies and Installation
 We use [Eigen 3.4](https://eigen.tuxfamily.org/index.php?title=Main_Page) for a fast implementation of the linear algebra operations within this toolbox.
 Make sure you have your Eigen headers placed in their standard directory ('/usr/include/eigen3', '/usr/local/include/eigen3') - otherwise the following step will not work for you.

-We suggest using our pip-installable [PyPi package](https://pypi.org/project/EAIK/#description).
+We suggest using our pip-installable [PyPI package](https://pypi.org/project/EAIK/#description).
 Simply use the following command on your Linux machine:

 ```
 pip install EAIK